BSA A7: A7SS Shooting Star

-The Shooting Star was introduced in 1954 with a new swinging arm frame.
-The engine had a hotter cam, and compression was upgraded from 6.6:1 to 7:1.
-Power was up to 30 bhp at 5800 rpm, with a top speed of just under 90 mph.
-The earlier models had a dark green frame and a separate carburetor manifold fitted to the alloy cylinder head.
-By the end of production in 1962 the BSA Shooting Star was the culmination of the development of the BSA A7, with a black frame with light green tank, mudguards and side panels, it had an alloy cylinder head, a duplex cradle frame with swinging arm rear suspension, full-width cast iron hubs and 8-inch drum brake at the front with a 7-inch at the rear.
+The Shooting Star was introduced in 1954 with the new swinging arm frame.
+The engine has a higher-performance cam, and compression was upgraded from 6.6:1 to 7:1.
+Power was increased to 30 bhp at 5800 rpm, with a top speed of just under 90 mph.
+The earlier models had a dark green frame, and a separate carburettor manifold fitted to the alloy cylinder head.
+By the end of production in 1962, the Shooting Star was the culmination of the development of the A7, with a black frame with metallic light green tank, mudguards and side panels.
+It has an alloy cylinder head, duplex cradle frame and swinging arm rear suspension, full-width cast iron wheel hubs, with drum brakes of eight inch diameter at the front, and seven inch diameter at the rear.